mcasperson/IridiumApplicationTesting-GettingStartedGuide/system_property_reference.md

 ## testSource *
 Path to E2E tests.

-If this is a directory, it will be scanned for .feature files that match the `featureGroupName` setting.
+If this is a directory, it will be scanned for .feature files that have a matching entry in the `#FeatureGroup:` comment which equals the `featureGroupName` setting.

 If it is a file or a URL, the script is run disregrading the `featureGroupName` setting.

 ## testDestination
 Name of the browser to run the tests (Chrome, Firefox, IE).
 Select BrowserStack to run the tests remotely in BrowserStack.

+Valid options are:

 ## featureGroupName
 This is optional, and is only used when `testSource` references a directory.